Skip to content

 State of Homelessness in Clark County

-A one-page snapshot comparing key service and housing metrics from 2022 and 2023.
-This includes the number of people helped, exits to permanent housing, and insights about shelter capacity and needs.
+A one-page snapshot comparing key service and housing metrics from 2023 and 2024.
+This includes the number of people helped, exists to permanent housing, and insights about shelter capacity and needs.

 Zip code People Were Last Housed – By Zip Code

-An at-a-glance table of the last known zip codes where people lived before becoming homeless.
+An at-a-glace table of the last known zip codes where people lived before becoming homeless.
 This section also outlines leading causes of homelessness such as eviction, job loss, and domestic violence.

 Partner Organizations Working Together